zbyszekwicher/python-football-manager-sim/README.md

 \*\*However, I did not encounter any crashes or bugs, and the game is fully functional.\*\*

+Yet, I cannot guarantee that it will never crash; fortunately the saves are very frequent.

 Language Note: As a non-native English speaker, the primary focus during development was on logic and system functionality.
 Minor spelling or grammatical errors may be present in the game's text.